QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 1. SonarQube only reports issues and technical debt for the rules that have been activated.
 In other words, deactivate all rules and you'll obtain a project with a "A" SQALE rating and zero issues.

 2. Even if you do a great (and honest) job in selecting the rules to be activated, SonarQube is "only" a tool that does what it is told to do: it applies those rules.
 If the rules are not precise enough or not smart enough you'll end up with a project that shines in SonarQube (i.e. great rating, no issues, high coverage, good documentation, nothing to worry about) but if you scratch the surface a bit and ask a human to review it, you may have another feedback, far from being "shiny".
-Something that may sound like "what the fuck!"
+Something that may sound like "WTF!"

 Thom Holwerda [posted a great comic strip](http://www.osnews.com/story/19266/WTFs_m) a few years ago stating that the only valid measurement of code quality is the WTF count per minute.
 While being humoristic, this observation is really realistic.
 If you've heard a team member say "WTF!" in your open space, I'm pretty sure you understand what I'm talking about.